szczyglis-dev/py-gpt/README.md

 - `Lock incompatible modes`: Creates a new context when switching to an incompatible mode within an existing context.
 Default: True.

-- `Search also in conversation content, not only in titles`: Enable search also in context items' content.
-Default: False.
+- `Search conversation content as well as titles`: Also search the content of context items.
+Default: True.

 - `Show LlamaIndex sources`: If enabled, sources used will be displayed in the response (if available, it will not work in streamed chat).
+Default: True.

+- `Show Code Interpreter output`: When enabled, displays output returned by an external Code Interpreter.
 Default: True.

 - `Show reasoning in real-time`: Show provider reasoning/thinking while the response is being generated.
 Default: True.